 Stenotype speed

-Practice with multi-speaker audio and difficult recordings
+Practice with difficult recordings, multi-speaker audio, and extended sessions

 Software fluency

-Improves real-time output and transcript production
+Improves real-time delivery, editing speed, and transcript production

 Professional ethics